CiscoCloud/edge-test/reference/README.md

 # Elodina
+Please, make sure that cluster is running before actually trying to provision it.
+Cluster deployment can be done using Terraform states in infrastructure folder.

 ### Using hybrid inventory
-Assuming you're in a repo directory
+Assuming you're in a repo directory and your cluster is called 'dev-cluster'
 ```
 export EC2_INI_PATH=$(pwd)/inventory/ec2.ini
 ```